CareEvolution/CE-API-Demo-Android/README.md

 If using your own HIEBus server, your site administrator will need to set up an OAuth client as explained in the [FHIR Administration Guide](https://fhir.docs.careevolution.com/config/authentication.html).
 Here are some specific settings to use for the demo app:

-* Use `ceapidemo:oauth` for the Redirect URI.
+* Use `ceapidemo://oauth` for the Redirect URI.
 See [Custom URI Schemes, Deep Links, and App Links](#custom-uri-schemes-deep-links-and-app-links) below for more details.
 * Check the box for **SMART app**.
 * Set the **OpenID Connect flow** to `AuthorizationCode`.
 * Add the following values to **Allowed scopes**: